-Established in 2008, SME's Rapid Technologies & Additive Manufacturing Industry Achievement Award recognizes an outstanding new product, case study or application that has resulted in making a significant impact on the RTAM industry.
+Established in 2008, SME's Additive Manufacturing Industry Achievement Award recognizes an outstanding new product, case study or application that has resulted in making a significant impact on the additive manufacturing/3D printing industry.
 In addition, the award winner will have demonstrated a new or significantly increased benefit to the industry audience.

-The award spans the RTAM industry, including rapid manufacturing, tooling, medical, 3-D imaging and materials.
+The award spans the additive manufacturing industry, including additive manufacturing, 3D printing, tooling, medical, 3D imaging and materials.
 We are searching for individuals whose superb technical work holds great promise to shape the next decades.
 Our goal is to recognize the development of new technology or the creative application of existing technologies to solve problems.

 How is the winner chosen?

-SME's RTAM Community Advisors solicit specific information from each nominee.
-A distinguished panel of judges — manufacturing engineers, CEOs, industry consultants, OEMs and other rapid manufacturing professionals — evaluate the nominees based on this information.
+SME's Additive Manufacturing Community Advisors solicit specific information from each nominee.
+A distinguished panel of judges — manufacturing engineers, CEOs, industry consultants, OEMs and other additive manufacturing professionals — evaluate the nominees based on this information.
 The judging committee will select the final honoree based on these judgments.

 Who are the judges?

-The award judges are experts within the RTAM industry, outstanding engineers, technologists and entrepreneurs working in top universities and companies around the world.
+The award judges are experts within the additive manufacturing industry, outstanding engineers, technologists and entrepreneurs working in top universities and companies around the world.
 The list of judges changes each year, but the list is published with the announcement of the award winner.

-Does the award winner have to be from the United States?
+Does the award winner have to be from the U.S.?

 No. The nominees can come from startups, large companies, government agencies and nonprofits, as well as from universities around the world.
 We encourage nominations from institutions of all types.